cbhlee/Cybersecurity-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Security aspects that load balancers protect are that they prevent DDoS attacks while securing availability.
 The advantange of a jump box is that they improve a company's network by providing restricted access to your network environment where there a specific and secure main location that needs have a connection with first in order to launch tasks properly.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.
-- -Filebeat watches for log files and collects log events, forwarding them to Elasticsearch or Logstash to be indexed.
+- Filebeat watches for log files and collects log events, forwarding them to Elasticsearch or Logstash to be indexed.
 - Metricbeat watches for metrics and statistics from the OS and server.

 The configuration details of each machine may be found below.